billoxbury/billoxbury.github.io/_posts/2024-01-23-clifford-nn-notes.md

 \\]
 Training the model now means choosing the parameters of $f$ to minimise $E_D(f)$.

 This minimisation takes place over linear coefficients in the $W$-matrices and kernels $K$ in the layers of the network.
-We assume the 'architecture' is fixed - that is the number of size of layers, and filter structure in the convolutional kernels.
+We assume the 'architecture' is fixed - that is, the number and size of layers, and the filter structure in the convolutional kernels.

 We can assume WLOG that all layers are convolutional.
 That means we can treat the error as a function of the linear $K$ coefficients in all the layers, $E_D(K)$.
 This is a function over a big vector space, we need to compute the derivative $\nabla_K(E_D)$.

 Computing this derivative uses the chain rule.
 Let's recall how this works.